 Absentee Voting - will begin September 19, 2014.
 Voters may vote in Registrar's Office during regular office hours.

 You may request a ballot be mailed to you, the deadline for submitting this application is Tuesday, October 28th, by 5:00 pm.
-Call or download the Interactive Virginia Absentee Ballot Application in the next section below.
+Call to request an application be mailed to you, or download the Interactive Virginia Absentee Ballot Application in the next section below.

 Virginia Voter Registration Application -

 Virginia Absentee Ballot Application Form-